-Biopsy of nail unit (eg, plate, bed, matrix, hyponychium, \$12.00 proximal and lateral nail folds) (separate procedure)

-The repaired wound(s) should be measured and recorded in centimeters, whether curved, angular or stellate.
-When multiple wounds are repaired, add together the lengths and report as a single item.

-12001 Simple repair of superficial wounds; of 2.5 cm or less \$8.00 12002 2.6 cm to 7.5 cm \$10.00 12004 7.6 cm to 12.5 cm \$12.00 12005 12.6 cm to 20.0 cm \$14.00 12020 Treatment of superficial wound dehiscence; simple closure BR 16000 Initial treatment, first degree burn, when no more than local treatment is required \$6.00 17000 Destruction (eg, laser surgery, electrosurgery, cryosurgery, chemosurgery, surgical curettement), all benign or premalignant lesions (eg, actinic keratoses) other than skin tags or cutaneous vascular proliferative lesions; first lesion. \$12.00 17003 second through 14 lesions, each \$4.00 17004 15 or more lesions (do not report in conjunction with 17000 or 17003) BR 17110 Destruction, (eg, laser surgery, electrosurgery, cryosurgery, surgical curettement) of flat warts or molluscum contagiosum, or milia, up to 14 lesions (Retreatment same as office visit) \$8.00 17111 15 or more lesions \$11.00 17250 Chemical cauterization of granulation tissue (proud flesh, sinus or fistula) \$8.00 17340 Cryotherapy (C02 slush, liquid N2) \$6.00 MUSCUL OSKELETAL SYSTEM 20600 Arthrocentesis, aspiration and/or injection; small joint, or bursa (eg, toes) \$8.00 20612 Aspiration and/or injection or ganglion cyst(s) \$12.00 28001 Incision and drainage, bursa, foot \$12.00 28008 Fasciotomy, foot and/or toe \$40.00 60 28010 Tenotomy, subcutaneous, toe; single \$20.00 28011 multiple \$30.00
+CODE DESCRIPTION 11755 Biopsy of nail unit (eg, plate, bed, matrix, hyponychium, proximal and lateral nail folds) (separate procedure) (The repaired wound(s) should be measured and recorded in centimeters, whether curved, angular or stellate.
+When multiple wounds are repaired, add together the lengths and report as a single item).
+12001 12002 12004 12005 12020 16000 17000 17003 17004 17110 Simple repair of superficial wounds; of 2.5 cm or less 2.6 cm to 7.5 cm 7.6 cm to 12.5 cm 12.6 cm to 20.0 cm Treatment of superficial wound dehiscence; simple closure Initial treatment, first degree burn, when no more than local treatment is required Destruction (eg, laser surgery, electrosurgery, cryosurgery, chemosurgery, surgical curettement), premalignant lesions (eg, actinic keratoses); first lesion second through 14 lesions, each 15 or more lesions Destruction, (eg, laser surgery, electrosurgery, cryosurgery, chemosurgery, surgical curettement) of benign lesions other than skin tags or cutaneous vascular lesions; up to 14 lesions 17111 17250 17340 15 or more lesions Chemical cauterization of granulation tissue (proud flesh, sinus or fistula) Cryotherapy (C02 slush, liquid N2) MUSCL JLOSKELETAL SYSTEM 20600 20612 28001 28008 28010 28011 Arthrocentesis, aspiration and/or injection; small joint, or bursa (eg, toes) Aspiration and/or injection or ganglion cyst(s) Incision and drainage, bursa, foot Fasciotomy, foot and/or toe Tenotomy, subcutaneous, toe; single multiple (Procedure codes 28020-28024 and 28315 are to be billed only when the arthrotomy is done in conjunction with open reduction of the joint, or for removal of a loose body (eg, osteochondritis, foreign body, etc.) when radiographic confirmation had been obtained postoperatively).
+28020 28022 28024 28090 28092 Arthrotomy, with exploration, drainage or removal of loose or foreign body; intertarsal or tarsometatarsal joint metatarsophalangeal joint interphalangeal joint Excision of lesion, tendon, tendon sheath or capsule (including synovectomy) (cyst or ganglion); foot toes